 For additional information on glossary terms, please see our index Search A-Z.

 A strengths-based approach to working with youth that focuses on preparing them to meet the challenges of adolescence and adulthood through a coordinated, progressive series of activities and experiences that help them to become socially, morally, emotionally, physically, and cognitively competent.

 A component of family-centered practice that centers on recognizing youth as experts in determining what is best for themselves and engaging youth in the development of policy, program, and service design and in decision-making, implementation, and evaluation.

-The ability of a youth to guide or direct others on a course of action, influence the opinion and behavior of other people, and show the way by going in advance.
-It also includes the ability to analyze one's own strengths and weaknesses, set personal and vocational goals, and have the self-esteem to carry them out and to establish support networks to participate in community life and to effect positive social change.
-(Adapted from National Collaborative on Workforce and Disability)
+The ability of youth to guide or direct others on a course of action, influence the opinion and behavior of others, and show the way by going in advance.
+It also includes the ability to analyze one's own strengths and weaknesses, set personal and vocational goals and have the self-esteem to carry them out, and establish support networks to participate in community life and effect positive social change.
+(Adapted from National Alliance for Secondary Education and Transition.)

 The opportunity for a continuous, lifetime relationship with a nurturing parent, caregiver, or other adult.
 Includes unconditional commitment by a caring adult, lifelong support, involvement of the youth as a participant, a legal arrangement, where possible, and the opportunity to maintain contacts with important people, including birth family members and siblings.